 If You Are Considering Omega-3 Supplements

-- Do not use omega-3 supplements to replace conventional care or as a reason to postpone seeing a health care provider about a medical problem.
+- Do not use omega-3 supplements to replace conventional care or to postpone seeing a health care provider about a health problem.

 - Consult your health care provider before using omega-3 supplements.
-If you are pregnant or nursing a child, if you take medicine that affects blood clotting, if you are allergic to fish or shellfish, or if you are considering giving a child an omega-3 supplement, it is especially important to consult your (or your child’s) health care provider.
+If you are pregnant, trying to become pregnant, or breastfeeding; if you take medicine that affects blood clotting; if you are allergic to fish or shellfish; or if you are considering giving a child an omega-3 supplement, it is especially important to consult your (or your child's) health care provider.

 - Look for published research studies on omega-3 supplements for the health condition that interests you.
-Information on evidence-based studies is available from NCCAM at nccam.nih.gov/health/omega3.
+Information on evidence-based studies is available from NCCAM.

 - Tell all your health care providers about any complementary health approaches you use.
 Give them a full picture of what you do to manage your health.
 This will help ensure coordinated and safe care.
 For tips about talking with your health care providers about complementary health approaches, see NCCAM's Time to Talk campaign.